-Another challenge faced by many older adults is the ability to go to a gym or other locations for exercise classes for seniors.
-Since many older adults are homebound, they need workouts and balance exercises they can do at home, whether they want to maintain health or are looking for workouts for seniors to lose weight.
-Developing an exercise routine at home will ensure that the senior can stay active even if he or she is unable to leave home regularly.
+Another challenge may be going to a gym.
+Since many older adults are homebound, they need workouts and balance exercises at home, whether they want to maintain health or are looking for workouts to lose weight.
+Home care for the elderly in their own homes should include plenty of exercise.
+That way, seniors can stay active even if they are unable to leave home regularly.

-Cycling for seniors is one of the best exercises for aging bodies as it helps work the cardiovascular system to promote heart health.
-There is also minimal strain on joints since cycling is a low-impact activity.
-Many studies show that biking can actually slow down the aging process in a variety of ways.
-Multiple studies have cited cycling as a way to slow aging and promote brain health in addition to other general cardio benefits to this form of exercise.
+Cycling is one of the best exercises for aging bodies as it helps work the cardiovascular system to promote heart health.
+It also minimizes joint strain because cycling is a low-impact activity.
+Multiple studies have cited cycling as a way to slow aging and promote brain health.
+There are tons of general cardio benefits that come with cycling, as well.

 Even with limited mobility, cycling is typically gentle enough to be accessible for most seniors.
 Biking can be enjoyed outdoors for those looking for fresh air and have the confidence to venture out on a standard or electric motor-assisted bike.
-Cycling can also be done indoors with either a bike trainer or a variety of stationary bikes.
+Cycling can even be done indoors with a bike trainer or a stationary bike.

-These exercises can be used to create a safe and straightforward exercise routine at home to help improve balance and body strength for the elderly.
+These exercises can create a safe and straightforward exercise routine at home to help improve balance and body strength for the elderly.

 Leg raises are another simple activity and are an effective way to incorporate workouts for seniors at home.
 They not only improve leg strength, but they can help with balance as well.
 If the senior is unsteady, leg raises can be added to chair exercises as part of a more extensive exercise routine.
-If the older adults do the leg raises while standing, it is a good idea for them to hold on to a chair for balance.
-Balance exercises for seniors can be challenging, but it can help them gain more muscle mass in their legs to gain more strength.
+If the older adults do the leg raises while standing, it is good for them to hold on to a chair for balance.
+Balance exercises for seniors can be challenging, but they can help them gain more muscle mass in their legs and feet.

 Aerobics is another alternative that can be a good exercise regimen for older adults.
 Leg raises can be done at the knees level, as well as at the hip.
 This works the entire leg as well as stretches the joints.
 This is a senior-friendly alternative to leg press exercises that can also help strengthen their muscles.
 Water aerobics are excellent for seniors who have knee and hip problems.

 Like leg raises, arm raises are an easy, effective exercise for older adults that can be done at home.
 They can be done in a chair or standing.
-For strength training, the senior can use small hand weights during the arm raises, if they want to.
+For strength training, seniors can also use small hand weights during arm raises.

 Doing arm raises regularly can help keep older adults active using short, easy exercises that are not too taxing.
-Arm raises can be done at the elbows as well as at the shoulder to work the entire arm and improve range of motion.
+Arm raises can be done at the elbows and shoulders to work the entire arm and improve its range of motion.
 If you want to increase the difficulty, you can add a resistance band.

 Tai Chi is a meditative practice that is excellent for seniors.
 It is low impact and uses slow, deliberate movements and positions.
 This is a unique way for seniors to stay active.
 Fortunately, they do not have to find a local class.

 Instead, they can find Tai Chi exercises for seniors on YouTube and use the videos to do their Tai Chi routines.
-Because Tai Chi is slow and low impact, it can be done every day, which helps keep older adults physically active.
+Because Tai Chi is slow and low impact, older adults can stay physically active every day.

 Toe lifts are an excellent way for older adults to practice balance and strengthen their feet, which can help improve mobility.
-The senior can hold on to the back of a chair and lift on the toes, then lower back down the foot.
+The senior can hold the back of a chair, lift on their toes, and then lower back down.
 This can be a fantastic strength activity for older adults.
 If the older adult wants to focus on building balance, he or she can do toe lifts by holding on to the chair with only one hand or not holding on to a chair at all.
 However, this should only be done if the senior can do the toe lifts safely without support.

 Hand and finger strength is an area that many adults struggle with as they grow older.
 As people get older, they may find it harder to grip and carry things with their hands.
 Hand and finger exercises can help them keep strength and flexibility in their hands and prevent arthritis.
 Stretching and using the fingers and hands is a great way to exercise them at home.
-The advantage is that it can be done anywhere, so it is something that can be incorporated into a daily routine.
+It can be done anywhere and easily incorporates into a daily routine.

 Seniors can help relieve some types of chronic pain by adding stretching to their exercise program.
 Stretching exercises can also increase flexibility.
 Isolate your muscle groups and gently pull.
 Be sure to be careful around your hips and knees.

-Lightweight training is excellent for preventing osteoporosis and increasing muscle strength.
-Even something as simple as wall push-ups can increase your strength endurance.
+Light weight training is excellent for preventing osteoporosis and increasing muscle strength.
+Even something as simple as wall push-ups can increase your strength and endurance.
 And you don’t need to do much.
 2 sets between 12 and 15 repetitions will improve your muscle mass.
 Using light weights can also help improve strength.